The Off-Road Occupational Therapy Driving Assessment explained

 Computerized Sensory-Motor and Cognitive Test

-Once these 3 assessments are completed the Occupational Therapist will notify the individual of any deficits that were detected.
-These deficits will be monitored during the on-road component of the assessment.
+Once these 3 assessments are completed, the Occupational Therapist will discuss the results with the person.
+Any deficits identified will be monitored during the on-road component of the occupational therapy driving assessment.